fossabot/backend/docs/files/rate-limiting.md

 <!-- toc -->

 # Limit
 The current limit is 60 requests per 60 seconds.
+This limit is imposed on all calls made including OAuth and Login/Logout calls.

 # Headers
 You can view the current number of requests you've used as well as the limit by checking the headers sent back from each API call.